Caversham, Reading: Governance

 Caversham is entirely within the borough of Reading and forms all or part of four of the borough's sixteen electoral wards: Caversham, Caversham Heights, Emmer Green and Thames wards.
-Caversham is in the Reading East parliamentary constituency, currently represented by Matt Rodda of the Labour Party.
+Caversham is in the Reading Central parliamentary constituency, currently represented by Matt Rodda of the Labour Party.
 The 2016 Boundary Commission review recommended moving one of Caversham's wards, Mapledurham, into the Reading West parliamentary constituency, but after consultation, this proposal was reverted in the 2018 recommendations.